ShivamTarte/Contact-Detection/README.md

 ## Introduction

-Welcome to the Player Contact Detection project!
-This repository contains the code and resources used in my second Kaggle competition.
-The goal of the competition was to detect player contact in a football game based on various factors such as distance, acceleration, orientation, and more.
-The data was collected at a frequency of 10 Hz.
+Welcome to the "Player Contact Detection" project!
+This repository houses the code and resources utilized in my second Kaggle competition.
+The primary goal of this competition was to detect instances of player contact in numerous American football games, similar to rugby.
+The detection was based on various factors, including distance, acceleration, orientation, and other relevant metrics.
+The data used for this task was collected at a frequency of 10 Hz, providing a detailed and comprehensive dataset for analysis.

 ## Algorithm Overview